royalapplications/docs/src/r2023/scripting/objects/tasks/royalkeysequencetask.md

 ### ShowInFavoriteTasks
 Type: `bool`, Default Value: `false`
 If set to true, the task will appear in the favorite task menu.
+### DoNotSendScanCodes
+Type: `bool`, Default Value: `false`
+If checked, keyboard input simulation does not send scan codes.
+Can be used in case of keyboard layout issues.
 ### NoConfirmationRequired
 Type: `bool`, Default Value: `false`
 If set to true, the user does not need to confirm the task execution when executed from the favorite task menu.